teambit/bit/scopes/pkg/pkg/pkg.docs.md

 #### Package properties

 Use the `packageJson` property to add or override the default `package.json` for your component packages.

+> Warning!
+Packages with a modified `name` property will not be published to Bit.dev's registry.

 ```js
 {